tshihad/hpegl-provider-lib/README.md

 ## pkg/registration

-This package defines an interface that must be defined by all service repos to associate resource and data-source code with hcl config names:
+This package defines an interface that must be defined by all service repos to associate resource and data-source code with hcl config names in addition to specifying a service block for inclusion in the provider stanza:

 ```go
 package registration